Dr Susannah Pye | Dr Vaseem Hakeem

 - Abdominal USS or CT scan if suspecting an adrenal tumour.

 What to do next?

 Get a paediatric endocrinologist involved early on in suspected precocious puberty.
 It’s important to investigate this promptly as early puberty will have a significant impact on adult height.
-Most cases will not need investigations or actions in A&E/clinic.
-You have time – discuss and bring back for a single blood test and review.
+Most cases will not need immediate investigations or actions in A&E/clinic.
+You have time – discuss, formulate a plan and bring back for blood tests and review.